usnistgov/NetSimulyzer-ns3-module/doc/source/quickstart.rst

 Clone the module
 ++++++++++++++++
-Clone the project into a directory called netsimulyzer in the `src` folder of a supported version of *ns-3*
+Clone the project into a directory called netsimulyzer into the `src` or `contrib` directory of a supported version of *ns-3*

 .. code-block:: Bash